 The device comes with a rechargable 3-Volt Battery, carrying case, and includes a 2 year warranty.

-Also check out the Bushnell Tour V3 Slope Rangefinder, and the super premium Bushnell Tour X Rangefinder (accurate to within 0.5 yards)
+Also check out the super premium Bushnell Tour X Rangefinder (accurate to within 0.5 yards)

 Golf Rangefinder Comparison Chart